qmonmous/Blog-Gatsby.js/src/content/ml-workflow.md

 When unsupervised learning:
 - **clustering** that will build clusters for us.

+In Machine Learning, we want to build a model capable of predicting one of these variables (called the target) thanks to the others (called the features).
+Here, our target will be variable3 and our features to do it variable1 and 2.
+We say that our model has currently two dimensions (i.e. two features).

-In our example, the target is provided so our model will learn from its values.
-We want to predict a numerical target so we will use regression algorithms.
+*In our example, the target is provided so our model will learn from its values.
+We want to predict a numerical target so we will use regression algorithms.*

 <a id="two"></a>
 ## II.
 Data cleaning